sravani-revuri/DFOS/README.md

 The client will prompt for a username and password to authenticate.
 Once authenticated, users can choose various file operations.

-To run on different machines, open client.py and uncomment line 7 run the files with the same commands as mentioned above Enter the server's IP address when prompted, then proceed with authentication.
+To run on different machines, open client.py and uncomment line 7, run the files with the same commands as mentioned above.
+Enter the server's IP address when prompted, then proceed with authentication.